chromydavid/Guides/Raspberry_HTTP_server_setup/Cloudflare_setup.md

 ```

 3. Replace tunnel_id_here with the tunnel id you got when creating the tunnel
+IF YOU HAVE REMOTELY MANAGED TUNNEL THEN THIS CONFIG.YAML WILL NOT WORK YOU HAVE TO ADD URL IN CLOUDFLARED WEB INTERFACE UNDER Networking>tunnels>my_tunnel>add_route

 4. For later when using multiple web-apps /ports: